 2) Offer Year 2 and 3 of the “Beginning Farmers” day camp at Sola Gratia Farm: July 2015 and July 2016

-•Improve each of the previously used “modules” through simplification, better focus on main points, and increase level of active participation
+•Improve each of the previously used “modules” through simplification, better focus on main points, increase level of active participation

 3) Adapt the programming, activities, and curricula for reuse throughout the year with elementary schools, homeschooling families, shareholder families, residents living near Sola Gratia Farm, and others interested in promotion of eating and growing local food: November 2015-April 2016.

 Youth are naturally curious and especially like active involvement with natural elements such as water, soil and plants.
 Then, of course, we all need to eat, so learning how to grow food not only helps youth feel empowered in meeting their own needs but also enables them to feel useful and productive to others.
-Working together to plan, design and build the gardens improved bonding, provided fun and exercise and taught the participants many aspects of math, biology, physics, engineering, chemistry, fine arts, etc. We have seen a sense of pride develop, not only with the youth and their partners directly involved in the project, but also with the neighborhood residents who come to visit the gardens.
-A few hundred pounds of produce was shared with the nearby men’s homeless shelter as well as Prosperity Garden’s Mobile (pay-as-you-can) Market.
-Finally, an increase of vegetables in diets helps improve individual and community nutrition and hopefully will reduce some food costs while increasing knowledge of how to provide food for oneself.
+We anticipate that working together to plan, design and build the gardens will improve bonding, provide fun and exercise and teach the participants many aspects of math, biology, physics, engineering, chemistry, fine arts, etc. Our hope is that a sense of pride will develop, not only with the youth and their senior partners directly involved in the project, but also with the neighborhood residents who come to visit the gardens.
+The food that will be produced will be shared with elementary students at lunchtime as well as with nearby residents and potentially the local soup kitchen and foodbank.
+An increase of vegetables in diets helps improve individual and community nutrition and hopefully will reduce some food costs while increasing knowledge of how to provide food for oneself.
 We will be measuring impact by tracking numbers such as: